Koidu: Health

 American aid workers helped rebuild the Koidu Government Hospital, which has improved the previously alarming health situation in the town.
 Various other aid organizations, including the UN Refugee Agency, UNHCR and its partners, have helped drill wells, re-build clinics and schools and regenerate livelihoods in the area, as part of a programme to support the reintegration of Sierra Leoneans who returned after living for several years as refugees in neighbouring countries.

+In 2026, the Paul E. Farmer Maternal Center of Excellence opened in the Koidu Government Hospital campus.
+The maternity hospital contains the only neonatal intensive care unit in Sierra Leone.

 Culture

 Media

 The local radio station in Koidu Town is the Eastern Radio 96.5.
 The Sierra Leone Broadcasting Corporation (SLBC) TV, and radio are on the air in the city.
 The BBC World Service, CNN International, and several other international stations are also on the air in the city on satellite.

 Sport

 Like the rest of Sierra Leone, football is the most popular sport in Koidu Town.
 A professional football club, Diamond Stars F.C., is based in Koidu Town and represents the Kono District in the Sierra Leone National Premier League.
 The Diamond Stars Football Club is overwhelmingly popular in Kono District and is one of the biggest football clubs in Sierra Leone.
 The Diamond Stars were the champions of the 2012 Sierra Leone National Premier League season, and the first club outside Freetown to ever won the Premier League.